 Mobile offline OTP (the old-fashion way)

 inWebo Authenticator App (= trusted device) is used as an offline one-time password (OTP) generator.
-The username and OTP are then submitted by the user in your authentication page.
-Our platform is interrogated via the application connector, validates the OTP, and authenticates the user.
+The username and OTP are then submitted by Lisa in your authentication page.
+Our platform is interrogated via the application connector, validates the OTP, and authenticates Lisa.

-This works in any circumstances, but fortunately, users almost never have to do that.
+This works in any circumstances (including in offline and airplane modes), but fortunately, users almost never have to do that.
 There are much easier ways.

 Push notifications (the trendy way)

 With the assumption that there’s enough signal, this method is much easier.
-However, the user still needs her phone each time she authenticates.
+However, Philip still needs his phone each time he authenticates.
 This is fun initially, but users get rapidly tired of it.
 Can’t we do better?

 Browser-based authentication (the frictionless way)

 The browser used to access your service has been enrolled as a trusted device.
-Your authentication page detects it and displays inWebo browser-based authentication method, Virtual Authenticator.
-The user optionally checks the security information (as she would do for a website with an SSL certificate) and enters her PIN.
+Your authentication page detects it and displays inWebo browser-based authentication method, Virtual Authenticator (see our developer website for more info on how to make this magic happen).
+Emily can optionally check the security information (as she would do for a website with an SSL certificate) and enters her PIN.
 An OTP is generated and submitted in the background to your server.
-Our platform is interrogated via the application connector, validates the OTP, and authenticates the user.
+Our platform is interrogated via the application connector, validates the OTP, and authenticates Emily.

-Much easier: the user didn’t need her phone since she was accessing your service from one of her usual devices – as we all always do.
+Much easier: Emily didn’t need her phone since she was accessing your service from one of her usual devices – as we all always do, isn’t it?.

 Convergent authentication (the ultimate way)